NVIDIA/VisRTX/README.md

 also implemented in the `visrtx` device.
 Note that all extensions are subject to change

+#### "VISRTX_CUDA_ARRAY" (experimental)

+This extension indicates that applications can use pointers to CUDA device memory when created shared and captured arrays when using VisRTX.
+This is currently only working with `sharedStructured` spatial fields and is under active development.

 #### "VISRTX_CUDA_OUTPUT_BUFFERS"

 This extension indicates that raw CUDA GPU buffers from frame objects can be